Cook, Serve, Delicious!: Development and release

 Cook, Serve Delicious! was designed and produced by Vertigo Gaming in October 2012.
-It was developed by David Galindo, with art from Sara Gross and music from Johnathan Geer.
+It was developed by David Galindo, with art from Sara Gross and music from Jonathan Geer.
 Among the inspirations for the game was the PlayStation game Ore no Ryouri, which was released exclusively in Japan in 1999.
 Galindo had obtained a demo for the game through a gaming magazine and was intrigued by the approach and rush of the title, and inspired him to create a fan-lead version in 2004, using hand-drawn graphics.
 While the game was popular and he wanted to make a sequel, he lacked the funds to develop it.
 However, after releasing The Oil Blue, his first attempt at a full game, he had $10,000 to put towards the project.

-Work started on Cook, Serve Delicious! around March 2012, with plan to release in mid-2012 as to hit during the mid-year lull of major releases.
+Work started on Cook, Serve Delicious! around March 2012, with plans to release in mid-2012 as to hit during the mid-year lull of major releases.
 As Galindo was not a programmer, he used GameMaker Studio 8.1, which at the time was in beta development for creating Microsoft Windows releases and later would be expanded to include Android and iOS support later; he wanted to get the game released for Windows first and then release other versions once the full GameMaker Studio version was out.
-The game was released October 5, 2012 on PC, and then on iOS and Android on December 16, 2012, and July 29, 2013, respectively.
+The game was released 5 October 2012 on PC, and then on iOS and Android on 16 December 2012, and 29 July 2013, respectively.
 Downloadable content was released for the game, with the name: Cook, Serve, Delicious: Extra Crispy Edition, which added ten new foods, new music tracks, controller support and support for local cooperative gameplay.